Gray Media: Management of Young Broadcasting stations

-Young Broadcasting would retain ownership of all its stations, including three stations that Gray would not operate: KRON-TV in San Francisco, California, WATE-TV in Knoxville, Tennessee, and WLNS-TV in Lansing, Michigan, the latter two due to Gray already owning stations in those markets.
+Young Broadcasting would retain ownership of all its stations, including three stations that Gray would not operate: KRON-TV in San Francisco, California, WATE-TV in Knoxville, Tennessee, and WLNS-TV in Lansing, Michigan, the last two due to Gray already owning stations in those markets.
 Gray considered the possibility of purchasing the Young stations if the group went on the market.

 The agreement ended without any further extensions on December 31, 2012, and Young agreed to a merger with Media General in mid-2013.
 Gray would eventually purchase KWQC and WBAY outright when Nexstar Broadcasting Group acquired Media General in 2017, as Nexstar already owned WHBF-TV and WFRV-TV in each market.
 At that time, Gray had already acquired Sioux Falls rival station KSFY.
 Gray would also re-enter the Richmond market when it bought WWBT in 2019, following its merger with Raycom Media, and would also re-enter the Nashville market in 2021 with WSMV-TV after acquiring the television assets of Meredith Corporation.

 Washington News Bureau

-By January 20, 2016, Gray had set up their Washington News Bureau by Jacqueline Policastro to enable stations to get interviews with U.S. Senators and Representatives serving their communities.
-The bureau cooperates with Lilly Broadcasting's Washington bureau, previously started by Policastro, and is located at the NBC News Capitol Hill Bureau, 400 N. Capitol Street.
-In February 2019, Gray announced that award-winning journalist Greta Van Susteren has joined the company as its Chief National Political Analyst.
+By January 20, 2016, Gray had set up their Washington news bureau by Jacqueline Policastro to enable stations to get interviews with U.S. Senators and Representatives serving their communities.
+The bureau cooperates with Lilly Broadcasting's Washington bureau, previously started by Policastro, and is located at the NBC News Capitol Hill bureau, 400 N. Capitol Street.
+In February 2019, Gray announced that journalist Greta Van Susteren joined the company as its Chief National Political Analyst.
 Gray then announced in April 2019 Greta Van Susteren as host of a Sunday morning syndicated show, Full Court Press with Greta Van Susteren, which was launched in September 2019.
+Van Susteren departed the company for Newsmax TV in late 2022.

+Local News Live

+Originating from Gray's Washington bureau is Local News Live, a hosted service of live breaking news and events from the 113 Gray television markets across the country, similar to LiveNow from Fox (produced by Fox Television Stations) and The National Desk (produced by Sinclair Broadcast Group).
+The channel operates from 7 a.m. to midnight Eastern (with paid programming vacating their spots), features live newscasts at 7 a.m., 2 p.m., and 8 p.m.
+Eastern time, and repeats throughout the day when no breaking news is occurring.
+In addition to live events, the anchors interview reporters and use footage not otherwise seen on broadcast.
+Local News Live airs on Gray television live streams between local newscasts and as a separate option on Gray station websites.
+The network is also available through some cable providers, including Spectrum, though under a slightly different name, as Local Look Today, as of August 2025.